2 Samuel 19

 2 Samuel 19:16-23Shimei's Mercy - A Curse Forgiven

-16And Shimei the son of Gera, a Benjamite, hasted, and came down with the men of Judah to meet king David.
+16And Shimei the son of Gera, a Benjamite, which was of Bahurim, hasted and came down with the men of Judah to meet king David.
 17And there were a thousand men of Benjamin with him, and Ziba the servant of the house of Saul, and his fifteen sons and his twenty servants with him; and they went over Jordan before the king.
-18And there went over a ferry boat to carry over the king's household, and to do what he thought good.
-And Shimei the son of Gera fell down before the king, as he was come over Jordan:
+18And there went over a ferry boat to carry over the king’s household, and to do what he thought good.
+And Shimei the son of Gera fell down before the king, as he was come over Jordan;

 Shimei is a Benjamite - from the tribe of Saul, David's predecessor.
 Earlier in David's life, when David fled Jerusalem before Absalom, Shimei cursed him: "Come out, come out, thou bloody man, and thou man of Belial" (2 Sam 16:7).
 Shimei threw stones at David and his men.
 It was an act of rebellion, an act of courage (he was cursing the king), an act of grave insult.
 Abishai wanted David to let him kill Shimei.
 But David refused: "Let him curse" (2 Sam 16:11).

-19And said unto the king, Let not my lord impute iniquity unto me, neither do thou remember that which thy servant did perversely the day that my lord the king went out of Jerusalem: let not the king take it to his heart.
+19And said unto the king, Let not my lord impute iniquity unto me, neither do thou remember that which thy servant did perversely the day that my lord the king went out of Jerusalem, that the king should take it to his heart.

 20For thy servant doth know that I have sinned: therefore, behold, I am come the first this day of all the house of Joseph to go down to meet my lord the king.